wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 For instance, a log file named ``file.log-2019-07-30`` can be referenced with ``file.log-%Y-%m-%d`` (assuming today is July 30th, 2019).

-Wildcards can be used on Linux and Windows systems, if the log file doesn't exist at ``wazuh-logcollector`` start time, such log will be re-scanned after ``logcollector.vcheck_files`` seconds.
+Wildcards can be used on Linux and Windows systems, if the log file doesn't exist at ``wazuh-modulesd`` start time, such log will be re-scanned after ``logcollector.vcheck_files`` seconds.

 The location field is also valid to filter by channel in case of using an ``eventchannel`` supporting Windows.